 Reminding you again to react is just a small library.
 Angular is a big gigantic Framework.
 The concepts in reacting are fairly small.
 The core fundamental foundational concept of react can be learned within like 15 days for 20 days and that's it.

 Because it's just is a small library, there are a lot of things which are missing in the react.
 Not because it cannot be done, we use a third-party module to achieve those things for example routing.

 But in general, if you just want to learn to react as a foundational concept I think a decent programmer can learn it within 15 days or 20 days on the other hand angular is a big gigantic Monster.
-We are not dependent in angular much on the third parties for example routing and much more other things.
+We are not dependent in angular much on third parties for example routing and much more other things.
 Everything is built-in and cooked up in angular.

 The next obvious thing you think you might want to know that "ok which one is easier to learn, which one is tough to learn ??".
 This is always a relative question, for you lifting up 10 kg is really a big deal but for me, 10 kg is my warm-up set so it all depends.
-But again I would say from experience in teaching thousands of students, I would say react is much easier to learn for students and angular is a little bit tricky to understand.
-It's not really that much tough, it just need a little bit more time, a fewer more examples to code out to finally understand the angular.
+But again I would say from experience in teaching thousands of students, I would say React is much easier to learn for students and angular is a little bit tricky to understand.
+It's not really that much tough, it just needs a little bit more time, fewer examples to code out to finally understand the angular.

 I have also noted that when people start to love Angular and try to get a feel of it then they don't really want to get out of it.
 It's a very comfortable zone in angular because everything is already cooked up and once you get a feel of it you will start liking it.